snipsco/snips-skill-owm/README.rst

 Running
 -------

-Start the skill server by running the following command, providing your OpenWeatherMap API key ((generate one here)[]) as well as the default location for weather forecasts:
+To try out the skill, you can run the test server, providing your OpenWeatherMap API key (you can obtain one from the `OpenWeatherMap website`_) as well as the default location for weather forecasts:

 .. code-block:: console